Stefku/intellij-reference-diagram/README.md

 This plugin is available in IntelliJ Plugin Registry: [https://plugins.jetbrains.com/plugin/7996](https://plugins.jetbrains.com/plugin/7996).

-Open this diagram with having cursor in a class source code and shoose action "Show UML Diagram" ⌥⇧⌘U / CTRL-SHIFT-ALT-U.
+Open this diagram with having cursor in a class source code and choose action "Show UML Diagram" ⌥⇧⌘U / CTRL-SHIFT-ALT-U.

 ## Use Cases
 1. Reference graph for elements in classes